Super Lawyers

 What Makes 18-Wheeler Accident Cases Different?

 18-wheeler accident lawsuits are significantly different than normal auto accident cases.
-Big trucks get into different types of accidents than cars and the types of negligence involved are often varied and more complex.
+Big trucks get into different types of accidents than cars, and the types of negligence involved are often varied and more complex.
 Understanding the unique aspects of 18-wheeler accident cases can be invaluable the success of your claim.
 Here is a brief overview of some of the most significant aspects of big truck accident cases:

 More Damages in 18-Wheeler Accident Cases Accident cases involving 18-wheelers usually involve 2 or 3 times the amount of monetary damages as an ordinary car accident case.
 18-wheelers are literally massive.
-They are by far the biggest vehicles on the roadway, with an average weight around 40,000 pounds (12 times the size of typical passenger car).
-This immense size and weight makes them handle much differently than a car.
+They are by far the biggest vehicles on the roadway, with an average weight of around 40,000 pounds (12 times the size of a typical passenger car).
+This immense size and weight make them handle much differently than a car.
 It also makes them more dangerous in an accident.
 18-wheeler accidents usually involve much more serious injuries than a passenger car accident.

 18-Wheelers Have Commercial Truck Insurance Another major difference with an 18-wheeler accident case is the type of auto liability insurance they carry.
 Commercial trucks are legally required to carry large insurance policies with minimum limits of at least $750,000.
 Most trucks have commercial liability policies with a limit of $1,000,000.
-When you make a truck accident claim the process is significantly different than the claim process for a regular car accident.
+When you make a truck accident claim, the process is significantly different than the claim process for a regular car accident.

 Statistics on 18-Wheeler Accidents